Cielquan/krys-colors/README.md

 ## VSCode color theme "krys-colors"

-This theme's colors are based on the original Monokai.
+This theme's colors are originally based on the original Monokai.

 Following _languages_ I have tested and partially additionally configured: